 During the previous years, many people have developed new digital skills and habits that will persist.
 Many are no longer willing to travel a full day for an event, conference, or meeting.
 Especially if only parts of the content are interesting to them, they will think three times whether it is worth traveling for.

-Nevertheless, after this long wait, people long all the more for personal contact, human interaction and genuine emotions.
+In the future, people will continue to look for personal contact, human interaction and real emotions.
 Bringing both together, that is, planning on-site events but also incorporating the new digital possibilities, be it through a digital event platform, livestreams, the inclusion of speakers who could not be there in person and would otherwise not have been able to speak, etc. The "new normal" offers the opportunity to take your event to a new level and create very special experiences for your participants.
 Here, the smart integration of new technologies will be essential especially for collaborative approaches, networking and building relationships between participants to strengthen the personal interaction even more in the virtual space.

 8. Events become more time and location-independent